Adarsh2801-r/Basic-Web-Scraping-of-COVID-19-Data/README.md

 # Basic-Web-Scraping-of-COVID-19-Data

 Collecting number of COVID-19 cases and deaths data as of 22 April 2020, using webscraping.
+Web Scraping done using Beautiful Soup library.